 As a County Court decision, this is not binding on future cases.
 However, it is likely to be persuasive and does provide some comfort in future cases of multiple breaches.
 Remember however that some breach(es) on multiple tenancies will still cost you dear so make sure that your processes (or those of your letting/managing agent) are correct and reliable.

-For more information on how Tozers can assist you in your residential lettings, please contact a member of the Residential Landlord and Tenant team on 01392 207020.
+For more information on how Tozers can assist you in your lettings, please contact a member of the Property Litigation team on 01392 207020.